Anatomy & Physiology - Body Systems

-The cardiovascular system comprises of the heart, blood, blood vessels and lymphatic system.
+The cardiovascular system comprises the heart, blood, blood vessels and the lymphatic system.

 The function of the heart is to pump blood around the body.
 The heart is a hollow, muscular organ divided by a vertical wall called the septum.
 These two chambers are further divided into the thin-walled atrium above, and a thick-walled ventricle below, making four chambers.
 Between each pair of chambers are valves preventing any backflow of blood.
 Blood vessels leaving the heart generally carry oxygenated blood through vessels known as arteries.
 These are large, hollow elastic tubes with thick muscular walls that are designed to withstand the high pressure with the blood leaving the heart.
 Their size gradually diminishes as they spread throughout the body, ultimately reaching fine, hair-like vessels known as capillaries.
 Blood vessels that return blood to the heart are known as veins which generally carry de-oxygenated blood to the heart.
 They are elastic tubes containing valves to help prevent backflow of blood.
 Blood is forced through arteries by the pressure from the heart whereas venous flow is aided by muscular contraction.

 The only two exceptions to the above are the pulmonary artery, which carries de-oxygenated blood from the heart to the lungs, and the pulmonary vein, which carries oxygenated blood from the lungs to the heart.
 The circulation is divided into two principle systems known as the general or systemic circulation, that is the circulation around the body and the pulmonary circulation to and from the lungs.